sanderiksen/-exploring-landscape-affordance-se-norway/README.md

-This repository holds data, code, figures, and text files on additional methodological explanations and further details on selections for the paper Sand-Eriksen, A. Forthcoming.
-Exploring affordances: Late Neolithic and Bronze Age settlement locations and human-environment engagements in southeast Norway
+This repository holds data, code, figures, and a compendium with additional methodological explanations and further details on selections for the paper Sand-Eriksen, A. Forthcoming.
+"Exploring affordances: Late Neolithic and Bronze Age settlement locations and human-environment engagements in southeast Norway"

 ### 1. GIS and Access
 All GIS analyses were run in QGIS 3.16.14-Hannover (Q. D. Team 2020).
 The coordinate system used is WGS84/UTM zone 32N (EPSG:32632).
 All attribute table exported from QGIS, were unified into one excel-file using Microsoft Access 2016 available as Dataset.xlxs